 Don’t let this happen to you.
 Always report a car accident to Georgia police.
 And if you were already in an accident that you didn’t report, take action immediately by contacting a trusted car accident lawyer in your area.
 They can advise you on what to do next.

 If you were hurt in a car accident in Georgia, the next step after reporting the accident is contacting an experienced lawyer in your area.
-If you have questions about your accident, we can discuss them during a FREE consultation.
 We work exclusively with personal injury victims—never for insurance companies.
-To get started with your free consultation, call us at 404-400-4000, or contact us here today.
+To get started with a free consultation, contact us here today.